Toto Wolff plays down impact of ‘just please drive it’ remark to Lewis Hamilton

 As Max Verstappen racked up his seventh victory from nine rounds with a crushing performance at Red Bull’s home race in Spielberg to extend his championship lead to 81 points, Hamilton crossed the line a disappointing seventh.

+Hamilton was found guilty of exceeding track limits on more occasions than those originally noted.

+The Mercedes man was among eight drivers to receive additional penalties announced by the FIA five hours after the chequered flag fell.

-Hamilton was the first of six drivers to be penalised by race director Niels Wittich for exceeding track limits.
+Hamilton had originally become the first to be punished by Formula One referee Niels Wittich for falling foul of track limits.

 He then spent the remainder of the race asking why some of his rivals – namely Sergio Perez – had not been sanctioned, and also lambasted the speed of his under-performing Mercedes machine.